ox-it/mox-blog/content/flexible-masonry-in-css.rst

 Finally we stumbled upon a blog post from `Radu Chelariu
 <https://twitter.com/sickdesigner/>`__ titled `"Masonry in CSS"
 <http://sickdesigner.com/masonry-css-getting-awesome-with-css3/>`__.
 Which
-describes a grid style layout making use of CSS3's columns.
+describes a dynamic grid-layout making use of CSS3's columns.
 Now CSS3 columns aren't *that* widely supported, but we're targeting mobile where support is quite good.
 This functionality was intended for styling blocks of text into a magazine or journal style column layout.
 However it works just fine for styling